RALIST/game/Wasteland Chronicles.md

 **Enemy AI:**
 - Enemy AI will have preset tactics but adapt to player strategies by switching attack patterns if their current one fails repeatedly.
 AI difficulty scales with player level and location difficulty.
+- Enemy AI should adapt by switching attack patterns if a player consistently counters their current strategy.
+This requires tracking player success against specific enemy types and adjusting AI behavior accordingly.
+For turn execution, use a queue system that processes actions in sequence but optimizes for minimal latency to maintain
 ### Combat Difficulty

 - Combat difficulty scales with the player's level and group size, ensuring challenging encounters throughout the game.